-1 I would like to propose a Demonstration project that in my opinion You will only get the additional 5 points if the project fully is new Union wide.
-Will I get the additional 5 points foreseen complies with at least one of the priority project topics and under Award criterion 4? if you are able to provide clear evidence of such novelty as compared to similar existing best practices in form B2 of eProposal.
+1 complies with at least one of the priority project topics and if you are able to provide clear evidence of such novelty as compared to similar existing best practices in form B2 of eProposal.
 For further details please refer to the Guidelines for applicants and the Guide for evaluation of sub-programme Environment.